aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud/create-aws-custom-cloud.md

        connect to the service nodes via the public internet.
      - `standard` (private) model: The nodes reside in a VPC without public IP addresses and are by default not accessible from outside.
-Traffic is routed through a proxy for additional security utilizing a bastion host physically separated from the Aiven services.
+Traffic is routed through a proxy for additional security utilizing a bastion host logically separated from the Aiven services.
    - `CLOUD_REGION_NAME` with the name of an AWS cloud region where to create your custom cloud, for example `europe-north1`.
 See all available options in